-Established in 2010 in Malaysia, Nestlé for Healthier Kids School Programme collaborates with the Ministry of Education Malaysia and the Nutrition Society of Malaysia.
+Established in Malaysia in 2010, Nestlé for Healthier Kids School Programme collaborates with the Ministry of Education Malaysia and the Nutrition Society of Malaysia.
 The programme is focused on conveying the foundations of nutrition knowledge to primary school students, aged 7 to 12 years old.
 Topics covered include the Malaysian Food Pyramid, Food Portioning, Healthy Food Choices as well as physical activity.
-Through our dedicated efforts, we have positively impacted 30,631 children in 2019 alone.
-Since its inception, we have reached out to more than 62,000 students across Malaysia.
+Through our dedicated efforts, we have positively impacted more than 67,000 students across Malaysia since 2010.

 International Chefs Day with Nestlé Professional